Ernie Kovacs: Lost and surviving work

 During the early 1990s, The Comedy Channel broadcast a series of Kovacs' shows under the generic title of The Ernie Kovacs Show.
 The series included both the ABC specials and some of his 1950s shows from NBC.
 By 2008, there were no broadcast, cable, or satellite channels broadcasting any of Kovacs's television work, other than his panel appearances on What's My Line? on the Game Show Network.

 On April 19, 2011, Shout!
 Factory released The Ernie Kovacs Collection, six DVDs spanning Kovacs's television career.
 The company's website also offers an extra disc with material from Tonight! and The Ernie Kovacs Show, as well as a rare color kinescope of the complete 30-minute 1957 NBC color broadcast featuring "Eugene".
 On October 23, 2012, Shout!
 Factory released The Ernie Kovacs Collection: Volume 2 on DVD.
+The 49 surviving episodes of the game show Take a Good Look were released on DVD by Shout!
+Factory on October 17, 2017.

 In 1961, Kovacs recorded a record album of poetry in the character of Percy Dovetonsils named Percy Dovetonsils Thpeakth, but was unable to release it due to contractual obligations with other record companies.
 After he was given the masters, Kovacs donated them to a Los Angeles area hospital.
 Adams was able to re-acquire the tapes in 1967, and they remained part of her private collection until her death in 2008.
 The tapes were labeled as movie material and were thought to be such until further examination proved they were Kovacs as Percy reading his poems with no music background.
 The album was finally released in 2012.

 Kovacs was inducted posthumously into the Broadcast Pioneers of Philadelphia's Hall of Fame in 1992.